UMM-CSci-3601/intro-to-git/README.md

 work up to the Github repository:
 * `git push` on the command line
 * `VCS -> Git -> Push…` in WebStorm
-This will push all commits on your current branch so a branch with the same name up on Github; if you refresh your view of the Github repository you should see your branch listed, probably along with a lot of other branches.
+This will push all commits on your current branch to a branch with the same name up on Github; if you refresh your view of the Github repository you should see your branch listed, probably along with a lot of other branches.
 (All these branches will start to clutter things up, and we'll